erisaxhelilaj/Python_Projects/Analyzing Marketing Campaigns with pandas/Scripts/Exercises.md

 # Exercises with 🐍
-In this repository, I will show tpandas basics including importing datasets, exploratory analysis, and basic plotting.
+In this repository, I will show pandas basics including importing datasets, exploratory analysis, and basic plotting.

 ### :arrow_forward:`Step 1` - Importing the dataset

 #### :arrow_right: Exercise 1

-In this exercise, I will begin by importing pandas and the marketing dataset into my environment.
+In this exercise, I will begin by importing pandas, matplotlib and the marketing dataset into my environment.
 ```python
 #Write your code below this line 👇
 import pandas as pd